 ^{}Additional electives may be taken in place of up to two thesis credits provided the student's thesis is progressing on schedule and the primary mentor has approved of the plan.
-All students are required to complete a minimum of two and a half credits of EPID 9900: Master's Thesis registration.
+All students are required to complete a minimum of 2.5 CUs of EPID 9900 Master's Thesis.